Top 10 Rules Of Handball

 There is a special spot on the court for seven-meter throws.
 As the name suggests, it is seven meters away from the goal.
-The goalie must stand within four meters of his own goal, so that he can not completely cut off the angle.
+The goalie must stand within four meters of their own goal so that they cannot completely cut off the angle.
 All other players must wait behind the free-throw line.

-The thrower must wait to shoot until after the referee signifies him to do so.
+The thrower must wait to shoot until the referee’s signal.
 If anyone on the defensive team makes an infringement, such as moving past the free-throw line, the shot will be repeated.
 Once the ball is thrown, the gameplay is resumed.

 How long can you hold the ball in handball?

 In handball, players are allowed to hold onto the ball for a maximum of three seconds when they are being closely defended by another player.
 If a player holds the ball for longer than three seconds, a turnover occurs, and the other team receives the ball.
 Handball players are also only allowed to take three steps while holding the ball without dribbling it.
 Otherwise, a turnover will occur.

 What types of penalties are there in handball?